Cong govt moves resolution against Centre's farm laws in Punjab Assembly

 Chandigarh (Punjab) [India], November 11 (ANI): Punjab Agriculture Minister Randeep Singh Nabha moved a resolution against the Centre's three farm laws in Punjab Legislative Assembly on Thursday.

-A two-day special session from November 10-11 is being held at the Punjab Vidhan Sabha.
+A two-day special session on November 8 and 11 was held at the Punjab Vidhan Sabha.

 Farmers have been protesting at different sites since November 26 last year against the three enacted farm laws: Farmers' Produce Trade and Commerce (Promotion and Facilitation) Act, 2020; the Farmers Empowerment and Protection) Agreement on Price Assurance and farm Services Act 2020 and the Essential Commodities (Amendment) Act, 2020.